-Depending on how severe the impaction is, it usually takes a few days to a full week of recovery time.
-And even though during the first few days, when you will likely have little appetite, it’s critical that you get enough nutrients.
+Depending on how severe your condition is, it usually takes a few days to a full week of recovery time.
+However, even have little appetite during the first few days, it’s critical that you get enough nutrients.
+Eating soft nutrient-dense foods may even speed up the recovery time.

 One study shows that vitamin B12 supplementation results in lower pain scores.
 The study specifically measures the pain scores at 6 hours and 120 hours after tooth removal.
 The test subjects were given a B12 tablet 30 minutes after the operation and for four days, once a day.

+Both clams and liver are soft.
 So if you can tolerate it, try to gulp a few ounces down.
 Clams and liver blow away all other foods in terms of B12 content per serving.

 Bone broth is rich in protein, specifically collagen protein.
 The collagen from the cow or chicken or fish breaks down into the soup.
-And by slurping it, the amino acids in the animal collagen may help rebuild your own collagen.
+And by sipping it, the amino acids in the animal collagen may help rebuild your own collagen.

 Collagen is a living, growing tissue that gives bones the strength to withstand pressure.
 Your teeth mainly consist of collagen.